 – Takes mainly solids – 3 to 10 years

 These different stages show the intrinsic differences in the metabolic features of infants as understood by our acharyas.
-The scientific division of early infancy helps to plan food and nutrition for infants in a systematic manner.
-The great thinker, political strategist and philosopher, Chanakya has written a beautiful verse on grooming the child.
+The scientific division of early infancy helps to plan food and nutrition for infants systematically.
+The great thinker, political strategist, and philosopher, Chanakya has written a beautiful verse on grooming the child.
 “The child should be reared like a king till the age of five.
 All her/his needs must be met with great care and attention.
-For the next 10 years, the child should work with self- discipline and serve at home.
-When the child attains the age of 16, she/he should be considered a friend and their opinion should be respected and taken into consideration.”
+For the next 10 years, the child should work with self-discipline and serve at home.
+When the child attains the age of 16, she/he should be considered a friend, and their opinion should be respected and taken into consideration.”

 Food is for physical growth.
 Training is for mental and intellectual growth.

-Application of pure coconut oil made from fresh coconut milk is the best oil for the baby’s massage.
+The application of pure coconut oil made from fresh coconut milk is the best oil for the baby’s massage.
 A daily massage helps the baby to grow faster and without pain.
-The body becomes more flexible, circulation improves and nerve endings get smoothened.
+The body becomes more flexible, circulation improves, and nerve endings get smoothened.
 Apart from massage, no exercise is needed for the child.
-From the age one, the child should be given smooth, non-sharp, light toys to play with which are non-toxic and do not have any adverse effect on his/her mental attitude.
+From the age of one, the child should be given smooth, non-sharp, light toys to play with which are non-toxic and do not have any adverse effect on his/her mental attitude.